janwidmer/lzb-select-dynamic/README.md

 ### Releasing

-- `` to create a tag for the version to release
+- `git tag 1.0.0` to create a tag for the version to release